dlwlsrnjs/www_new/README.md

-# Temporal QA via Rule‑Guided MCTS over Temporal KGs (Immediate‑After)
+# Temporal QA via Rule‑Guided MCTS over Temporal KGs

 This folder contains a minimal, submission‑ready demo that reproduces the paper’s approach: hybrid rule‑guided search plus MCTS over a Temporal Knowledge Graph (TKG) to answer “immediately after” questions.
 The demo ships with a Dummy LLM for fully offline runs and can be swapped to GPT‑4 easily.